okami101/vuetify-admin/docs/guide/laravel.md

 ### Specific resource base

-For API resource definition, you may use [Eloquent Resources](https://laravel.com/docs/eloquent-resources) that extends `Vtec\Crud\Http\Resources\BaseResource` in case you need media or translatable fields support within Vtec Admin.
+For API resource definition, you may use [Eloquent Resources](https://laravel.com/docs/eloquent-resources) that extends `Okami101\LaravelVuetifyAdmin\Http\Resources\BaseResource` in case you need media or translatable fields support within Vuetify Admin.

 This class will do 2 things :